 The Assessor will ask you about your educational history, how your disability affects your studies and any current support arrangements you may have.
 They will then explore different support options with you and together you will come to a conclusion about the study aids and strategies most appropriate to your needs.
 These will form the basis of the recommendations in our report.

 The assessor will discuss with you whether you wish to see a draft of the report before it is sent to your funding body.
 This gives you the opportunity to check that the report accurately describes your needs and reflects the expected outcome of your assessment.
 It also provides you with an opportunity to comment on the report and discuss any amendments before the report is issued.

-What support can be recommended?
+Tab Content: What might be recommended?

 Depending upon your individual support needs, recommendations may include: